 The Greater Lowell Health Alliance is working with several community partners that received this Tufts Health Plan Foundation Systems and Best Practices Grant, funding a project to build capacity to develop and implement an action and evaluation plan to promote health, independence, and quality of life among older Lowell residents.

 Partners: UMass Lowell (grant awardees), Greater Lowell Health Alliance, City of Lowell, Lowell Housing Authority, Elder

-Services of Merrimack Valley, D’Youville Life and Wellness
+Services of Merrimack Valley and North Shore, D’Youville Life and Wellness

 About the Project

 This project aims to build capacity to develop and implement an action and evaluation plan to promote health, independence, and quality of life among older Lowell residents by mobilizing resources at multiple levels to effect systems change.
 The proposed project will engage older adults, drawing on their expertise to inform the assessment of existing resources; the development, implementation, and evaluation of programs and policies; and the realization of a built environment and cultural climate that supports healthy living and improved quality of life.

 This initiative will improve health and wellness of older adults in the city of Lowell by: 1) utilizing existing data to develop a priority report to guide a needs assessment; 2) conducting a city-wide assessment based on 9 livability domains adapted from the World Health Organization (WHO), to focus outreach on previously underrepresented groups; and 3) analyzing data in consultation with community stakeholders to address priority areas at multiple ecological levels.
 An Age-Friendly Lowell Leadership Committee consisting of stakeholders from public, private, and non-profit sectors will coordinate objectives, guided by an Older Adults Action Group (OAAG).
 The OAAG will be involved at all stages of the project and provide unique support and insight to sustain future community improvement projects.